 Teaching.
 Teaching is an essential responsibility for all faculty.
 It includes formal lectures, small-group education, and/or one-on-one teaching.
-Teaching includes teaching in the classroom, virtual classroom, hospital, clinic, laboratory, physician's office, public health practice settings (e.g., the G.W.
-Biostatistics Center), continuing education and other settings, and may include training of staff other than students.
+Teaching includes teaching in the classroom, virtual classroom, hospital, clinic, laboratory, physician's office, public health practice settings continuing education and other settings, and may include training of staff other than students.
 The effective teacher leads students to think purposely and critically, broadens the interest of students, seeks out innovative techniques and transmits knowledge effectively.
-The following are evidence of teaching achievements:
+The following are representative examples of evidence of teaching achievements:

+- Course, clerkship director

+- Housestaff or graduate program director

+- Program coordinator for medical, public health, and/or health science students

+- Major responsibility in a course
-- Course, clerkship director - Housestaff or graduate program director - Program coordinator for medical, public health, and/or health science students - Major responsibility in a course - Preparation and presentation of material in a well-organized, effective manner - Display of leadership - Development/institution of innovative teaching techniques - Mentoring and training students (undergraduate, graduate, medical), residents, fellows, junior faculty and other trainees

-- Participation in curriculum planning (professional, graduate) or evaluation - Participation on Ph.D. doctoral committees (dissertation reader, oral examiner) - Participation in the design, organization, implementation of a course, teaching program - Student/housestaff teaching awards - Director of continuing education course development - Continuing education speaking engagements - Invited participation in educational programs - Invited participation in local/state professional organization educational programs - Member of a board (e.g., USMLE) exam question writing team - Member of a specialty board qualifying exam question writing team
+- Preparation and presentation of material in a well-organized, effective manner - Display of educational leadership - Development or implementation of innovative teaching techniques - Mentoring and training students (undergraduate, graduate, medical), residents, fellows, junior faculty and other trainees - Excellent teaching evaluations from learners - Participation in curriculum planning (professional, graduate) or evaluation - Participation on Ph.D. doctoral committees (dissertation reader, oral examiner) - Participation in the design, organization, implementation of a course or teaching program - Teaching awards - Director or educational planning committee membership of a continuing education course - Continuing education speaking engagements - Invited participation in educational programs - Invited participation in professional organization educational programs - Member of a board (e.g., USMLE) exam question writing team - Member of a specialty board qualifying exam question writing team